marcellokabora/taxiapp/readme.md

 If you'd like, you can use Create React App or any other CLI to scaffold your React application.
 We also suggest using our [Design System: Wave](https://wave.free-now.com/), to help you build your awesome layout!

-At FREE NOW, we use Typescript for type-checking and React testing library for the tests, but you can pick the technologies you feel more comfortable with.
+At TAXI NOW, we use Typescript for type-checking and React testing library for the tests, but you can pick the technologies you feel more comfortable with.

 ```bash
 npm create vite@latest free-now-test-frontend -- --template react-swc-ts